Robbepop/apint/README.md

 |:-------------------:|:-------------------:|:--------------------:|:------------------:|
 | [![travisCI][1]][2] | [![appveyor][3]][4] | [![coveralls][5]][6] | [![licence][7]][8] |

+**Development in progress:** *The implementation has not been finished, is unstable and may not work.*

 *A*rbitrary *P*recision *Int*egers (APInt) are a way to handle integers that have an arbitrary but fixed (on runtime) bit-width and offer modulo arithmetic similar to the primitive machine integers.